 Career Outlook

 Experts at the Bureau of Labor Statistics expect the demand for travel agents in the United States to increase by about 20 percent between 2021 and 2031.
-Because of this projected growth rate, skilled travel agents in TX may be able to obtain well-paying jobs at some of the nation’s top travel agencies.
+Because of this projected growth rate, skilled travel agents in Texas may be able to obtain well-paying jobs at some of the nation’s top travel age

 Those who struggle to find travel agent jobs in Texas may be able to work as hotel concierges, event planners and tour guides.
 If you have the proper credentials and education, you might consider opening your own travel agency.